totaljs/components/j-Layout/readme.md

 ## j-Layout

+__BETA VERSION__.
 This component can create a layout for your SPA.
 This component is a bit harder for understanding, but it's very helpful. `j-Layout` uses jComponent `+v17`.

 __Configuration__: